 $2,710 / $7,000 = 38.7%

-Many online lenders and nationally televised commercials boast about approving low fico scores for FHA loans.
+Many online lenders and nationally televised commercials boast about approving low FICO scores for FHA loans.
 However, this information can be slightly misleading.
-It is true that FHA approves borrowers with less than perfect credit scores on a regular basis.
+FHA indeed approves borrowers with less than perfect credit scores regularly.
 It is also true that getting approved is much easier with a low credit score compared to other kinds of loans.
 However, many lenders have their own credit overlays.
-Since each borrower’s situation is unique, it is impossible to apply a blank statement to any credit range or credit score requirements.
+Since each home buyer’s situation is unique, it is impossible to apply a blank statement to any credit range or credit score requirements.
 It is much better to talk to an experienced FHA lender about your credit score and get pre-approved for a mortgage.

 Income Documentation

-Borrowers will need to prove their income for the last 2 years.
-People that are employed will need to offer copies of W-2 statements, pay stubs, and tax returns.
-People that own their own business, or partial owner of a business, will need to provide copies of personal tax returns along with business tax returns.
+Home buyers will need to prove their income for the last 2 years.
+People who are employed will need to offer copies of W-2 statements, pay stubs, and tax returns.
+People who own their own business, or partial owner of a business, will need to provide copies of personal tax returns along with business tax returns.
 People with other forms of income, such as retirement earnings, disability income, or investment income will likely need to show monthly/quarterly statements along with personal tax returns.

 Eligible Homes

-FHA will allow people to buy single-family homes as well as multiple-unit homes, up to 4 unit properties.
-Condos are also allowed if the condo project is approved for FHA financing.
+FHA will allow people to buy single-family homes as well as multi-family homes, up to 4-unit properties.
+Condos are also allowed if the condo project is FHA approved.

 Mortgages on investment homes or vacation properties are not allowed.
-The borrower must intend to live in the property as their main residence.
+The home buyer must intend to live in the property as their main residence.

-Mortgage insurance premiums are required on all FHA loans to protect the program in case of foreclosure.
-There is an annual fee and upfront fee which can be viewed here.
-Those rates have not changed in several years and are more affordable than conventional loan premiums.
-Keep in mind that the upfront premium can be rolled into the mortgage.
+FHA requires mortgage insurance premiums on all FHA loans to protect the program in case of foreclosure.
+There is an annual mortgage insurance premium and upfront fee which can be viewed here.
+Those rates have not changed in several years and are more affordable than conventional loan private mortgage insurance premiums.
+Keep in mind that the upfront mortgage insurance premium can be financed into the mortgage.

 Unique Credit Situations